Crossing the River: Major themes

 The feeling of loss and pain in the novel stems from one main thing: dislocation.
 Dislocation is the one thing that creates all the painful stories.
-One wonders what would have happened to these characters if slave traders hadn't torn them from their homeland.
+One wonders what would have happened to these characters if slave traders had not torn them from their homeland.

-Nash never would have become Edward’s pet in America and never would have journeyed back to Africa to unsuccessfully fend off disease and later die.
+Nash never would have become Edward's pet in America and never would have journeyed back to Africa to unsuccessfully fend off disease and later die.
 Martha never would have lost her husband and daughter.
 And Travis never would have died in Italy.
 All of these characters died in lands that were strange to them, suggesting that the characters were ill at ease in their new environments ever since they were taken from Africa.
 The narrator at the beginning and end of the text, however, is still optimistic, reasoning that his children will still reach the other side of the river – their true home – if they are determined and willing to survive.